melvincv/kubernetes-php-crud-app/kubernetes-manifests/README.md

 ### TODO Note

+Important: Learn just enough PHP to remove hardcoded values from the code.

+1. Volumes
+2. SSL
-MySQL DB is a Stateful app and requires a StatefulSet instead of a Deployment.
+3. MySQL DB is a Stateful app and requires a StatefulSet instead of a Deployment.
 This Deployment is for demo purpose only.
 Normally, we do not run the DB inside the Kubernetes cluster.